merterisen/Bayesian-Analysis-With-Python/README.md

 # Bayesian-Analysis-With-Python

 This repository is prepared for personal study purposes only.
 It is not intended as a book, publication, or commercial product.
+These are my personal study notes.
 The content includes information compiled from various sources and is used solely for educational and research purposes.
 If you believe any material violates copyright, please contact me and I will make the necessary adjustments.

 ## Setup